TheMaster1127/HTH/DOCUMENTATION.md

 - `Disable`: Disables the specified control, preventing user interaction.

-- `Font`: Sets the font size of the specified control to the provided value.
+- `Font`: Sets the font size or the color of the specified control to the provided value.

-- `Color`: Sets the color of the specified control to the provided value.

 #### Example Usage: